Grsmto/simplebar/packages/simplebar-core/README.md

 - SimpleBar doesn't currently support `overflow: visible`.
 Which means any children of your scrolling div will be clipped (like with `overflow: hidden`).

 Please take a look at [this comparison table](https://kingsora.github.io/OverlayScrollbars/#!faq) to see what SimpleBar does compare to others.

+### IE11 Support

+SimpleBar can support IE11 if you use the right polyfills.
+See [our configuration](https://github.com/Grsmto/simplebar/tree/master/packages/examples/.babelrc) using `@babel/preset-env` to support IE11!

+Since IE11 does not support Resize Observer, some features won't work unless you polyfill it.
+For example, if the SimpleBar element is hidden (like a dropdown menu), you will need to manually call `recalculate()` for it to work.

 ### Community plugins